-- Advice 4.
-Keep in mind practical issues: - Mostly refer to Duflo, Kremer, and Robinson (NBER, 2006) - Need approval from Humans Subjects! - At Berkeley, takes about 2 months - More about this later - When designing randomization, keep in mind implementation - Example: Cross Designs hard to implement correctly - Example: Green-Gerber (APSR, 2001) on voter turnout: - · cross-randomize phone calls, mailings, in-person visits
+- Advice 5.
+Other practical issues: - Mostly refer to Duflo-Glennerster-Kremer (NBER, 2006) - Approval from Humans Subjects! - At Berkeley, takes about 2 months - More about this later - Keep in mind implementation of randomization - Example: Cross Designs hard to implement correctly - Example: Green-Gerber (APSR, 2001) on voter turnout: - \cdot cross-randomize phone calls, mailings, in-person visits - · Hard to implement -> Lead to loss of randomization